SmartlyDressedGames/Unturned-Docs/docs/source/assets/WeatherAsset.rst

 Multiple effects can be instantiated while the weather is active.

-``Prefab`` :ref:`Asset Pointer <doc_data_masterbundleptr>`: game object with a particle system.
+``Prefab`` :ref:`Master Bundle Pointer <doc_data_masterbundleptr>`: game object with a particle system.
 PlayOnAwake should be disabled.
 For effects tied to the view it may be helpful to change the culling mode to Always Simulate.

 ``Emission_Exponent`` *float*: power applied to weather intensity multiplied by default constant rate over time.